Lasteg/T2T2-3-site-exchange/README.md

 # T2T2-3-site-exchange
 MATLAB NMR T2-T2 sequence 3-site exchange simulator

-Please check Vadzim Yermakou "Study of the transport of water in the nanopores of C–S–H by 1H NMR" Thesis from University of Surrey for details.
+Please check Vadzim Yermakou's "Study of the transport of water in the nanopores of C–S–H by 1H NMR" Thesis from University of Surrey for details.

 The T2−T2 experiment is known to be effective for exchange monitoring.
 It consists of